 Anyone who teaches languages or has ever tried to learn a new language will know what a time consuming process it can be.
 Progress is sometimes hard to see and maintaining motivation is vital to making real progress.
 Students therefore need grit to keep going, taking one step after another to achieve their goals.

-Sanako’s Connect and Reactored solutions recognise this and offer learners (and educators) a wide variety of different ways to access and engage with content.
+We at Sanako recognise this and our language teaching software offers learners (and educators) a wide variety of different ways to access and engage with content.
 Educators can upload a full range of stimulus materials as part of developing students’ core skills, making it easy for students to get involved and to maintain their motivation.

 Linked to the above, Mercer believes that students also need a strong growth mindset to succeed.
 Without this, students do not believe that their language abilities will ever improve.
 The secret for educators is to provide opportunities for students to regularly demonstrate their improvement.

-Sanako’s Pronounce Live product, for example, enables students to easily measure the accuracy of their pronunciation.
+Sanako’s Connect product, for example, enables students to easily measure the accuracy of their pronunciation.
 When they repeat a piece of authentic speech content, the software records their own voice for comparison against the original.
-Pronounce Live then gives the student a score and provides immediate feedback.
-Reactored’s gamified approach also keeps students motivated and maps individual progress by calculating the number of new words / sentences learnt.
+Connect then gives the student a score and provides immediate feedback.
+This gamified approach also keeps students motivated.

 Mercer goes on to identify that students who succeed in language learning typically feel a sense of ‘I can.’
 This stems not only from their mindset, but also from their ability to engage with lessons and learning.